 If you wish to claim your award anonymously after submitting the whistleblower tip anonymously, the CFTC requires a lawyer represent you and submit your award claim through the procedures set forth in Section 165.7(c)(2).
 Your attorney will retain the original Form WB-APP and provide a duplicate to the CFTC without your signature.
 At their request, your attorney will need to provide the original award request form with your signature and verify your identity in an acceptable manner.
 Your identity will be disclosed to the CFTC in order to take possession of the reward.

-Eric L. Young and the attorneys of McEldrew Young are familiar with the steps necessary to protect your identity.
+Eric L. Young and the McEldrew Young CFTC whistleblower attorneys are familiar with the steps necessary to protect your identity.
 Eric represented the first whistleblower paid through the new IRS tax whistleblower program and maintained the anonymity of his client from the public throughout the process.
 If you would like to discuss how to submit a whistleblower tip to the CFTC or have other questions about the CFTC whistleblower program, please call 1-800-590-4116 to reach Eric or another attorney at McEldrew Young.